What Makes a Great Preschool Song?

 The science of music and development:

 There is an increasing amount of literature coming out these days, demonstrating that music helps develop the brain in under 7 year-old children [http://www.sciencedaily.com/releases/2013/02/130212112017.htm].
 Playing an instrument, or even dancing to music, matures their brains faster – and develops a platform for higher-level learning in many areas.
+So getting your kids up and dancing (or even better, playing instruments) is not only a great deal of fun and highly educational, they will experience real and practical benefits well into adulthood.What attributes makes for a really great preschool song?

-In my experience, there are five main components to a preschool song that children just love:
+In my experience, there are five main components to a preschool song that children just love: 1.
+Actions 2.
+Repetition – catchy words 3.
+Humor 4.
+Relatability 5.
+BrevityActions:

 Repetition and catchy words:

 Preschool songs containing repetition tend to be the most popular and effective in my experience.
 This is borne out when you look at the most memorable songs from your childhood.
-Think of the following songs:
+Think of the following songs: – Row, Row, Row Your Boat – If You’re Happy and You Know It (Clap Your Hands) – Hot Cross Buns – Mary Had a Little Lamb

 Can very easily be adapted to: